cybercongress/cyb-archeology/README.md

 ## Issues

-If you have any problems with or questions about CYB, please contact us through a [GitHub issue](https://github.com/cybercongress/cyb/issues).
+If you have any problems with, or questions about CYB, please contact us through a [GitHub issue](https://github.com/cybercongress/cyb/issues).

 ## Gitcoin Tasks